-Mark and Katharine sat in stunned silence for a while.
-Katharine closed her eyes, leaned back, focusing her thoughts and feelings.
+Mark and Katherine sat in stunned silence for a while.
+Katherine closed her eyes, leaned back, focusing her thoughts and feelings.
 She sighed deeply, opened her eyes and sat back up.

 “This makes a pretzelled front wheel look lame.”
 She took another breath.
 “You and Emily knew about this all along?”

-“No, Katharine.
+“No, Katherine.
 I never talked about it.
 But Emily kept that photo from the paper.
 She mentioned it in the hospital after her crash.”

 Mark spoke, “You were in the ER when she arrived on the helo, weren’t you?”